Why writers benefit from a 365 photo project

-Believe it or not, a daily photo project can help develop a writer’s eye for detail.
 Many years ago, I embarked on my first 365 photography project.
 At the time, I didn’t have my Nikon, just a digital camera with a less impressive megapixel count.
 I’d seen 365 projects on LiveJournal.
 So, I decided to do my own.
+I have since completed three – two 365s and a 366 (leap year).
+And one important lesson I learned is how writers benefit from these 365 photo projects.

 Immediately, I began looking at the world in a different way, constantly attentive to small and previously overlooked details.
 Like beautiful old stonework with moss growing in the cracks.
 It reminded me of the knitting designer Kaffe Fassett who used walls as inspiration in his older work.